Homeowners aren’t the only people that have to worry about pests infesting their homes; apartment tenants have it bad as well.

 If you’re eating cereal or anything of the kind, then a grain or two might fall to the ground every once in a while without us noticing it.
 Well, you might not think much of it, but foods such as cereal or grain can attract fruit flies and flour beetles.
 Not only are both hard to eliminate, but both are pretty disgusting insects that cause a lot of problems.

-7. Throw Out Papers and Cardboards
+7. Throw Out Papers and Cardboards and set up Traps

 If you have any old papers and cardboards lying around, then you should throw them if you suspect your apartment has a pest problem.